bran2miz/reading-note/readingnote-17.md

   You also want to define within the prop the *name* so that the value is sent back.
 To do this, within the .prop method, you can also include the this.props.name.

+## Things I want to know more about

+How does the child component invoke a method that was passed to it from a parent component.

 [<==BACK](README.md)